⭐️⭐️⭐️⭐️⭐️ “…a visceral takedown of sexist social mores.” – Fringe Guru

 Syd and Sylvia is a one-woman show about control, expectation, and the crap that women face every day.

 Stylistically (and in terms of fictional set-up), the show mimics working class entertainment of the Bernard Manning ilk, then subverts it with sudden changes in form where the set-up is broken and the audience is confronted with the reality of misogyny as a social problem.
 Disturbing anecdotes and gender role-reversed audience interactions comment on the double standards faced by women and are delivered alongside cheesy keyboard playing, bastardised karaoke lyrics and bad jokes.

 Part drag cabaret, part-live art, Syd and Sylvia is an experiment in communication; in the difference that it makes when something is expressed in a ‘male’ voice as opposed to a female one.
 It plays with the idea that society treats male anger as ‘to-be-taken-seriously’ but treats female anger as a joke or as so-called hysteria.

-Syd and Sylvia (previously known as Syd) has been in development since late 2015 and has been presented as work-in-progress at Bread and Roses Theatre, Clapham, Camden Fringe 2016 and Latitude Festival 2016.
+Syd and Sylvia (previously known as Syd) was first developed in late 2015 and was presented as work-in-progress at Bread and Roses Theatre, Clapham, Camden Fringe 2016 and Latitude Festival 2016.
 As an alumni of alternative stage school Carnesky’s Finishing School (CFS), Jefferies received mentorship and production support from artist Marisa Carnesky and cabaret performer/director Lisa Lee.
 The final, existing version of Syd and Sylvia was presented at CFS Soho -a four month pop-up performance school/space in the basement of the old Foyles building – in December 2016.
 It has since been performed at Hackney Showroom (London), Edinburgh Festival Fringe 2017 and as part of Calm Down Dear festival at Camden People’s Theatre and The Bike Shed Theatre, Exeter.